SerjGarcia/ShadowBrute/README.md

 A password cracker for linux shadow hashes.

 # Info
-  You will need to fill a file named shadows.txt of shadow passowrds.
+  You will need to fill a file named shadows.txt of shadow hashes.

   Passwords list needs to be in the same directory.